Curriculum

 Writing and Drawing Tools

-The different tools and materials present the children with a variety of media to experiment with and to exercise their fine motor skills.
-Children are encouraged to use their imagination to explore and investigate in different areas.
-They are given ample opportunities to interact with their peers and adults.
-They also learn to cooperate and take turns in these settings.
+Both inside and outside, the children have a variety of media to experiment with and to exercise their fine motor skills.
+They exercise their gross motor skills by running, climbing, jumping, balancing, and riding bikes with exuberance.
+They use their imaginations and develop social skills in areas set up to encourage dramatic play.
+They have ample opportunities to interact with their peers and adults.
+They learn to cooperate, take turns, and have empathy for others.